PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 4) Randomly distorting the image
 5) Normalizing the image

+### Normalizing and Data Augmentation techniques were used to improve the learning scope of the CNN model so that the model can be
+generalized and scaled so as to properly predict / classify any traffic sign image which might be completely different from the images the CNN model has been pretrained on

 ## Examples of Original Images
 ![original_data](https://user-images.githubusercontent.com/25223180/53284432-834e5f00-377a-11e9-89aa-83e307b3911f.PNG)
 ## Examples of Preprocessed Images and Fake Data generated using Data Augmentation and Normalization